-You probably can’t tell from my photos, but the screened porch I feature on my site is a different color than the exterior of my home.
-My downstairs is open concept and that poses some decorating challenges.!
+You probably can’t tell from my photos, but the screened porch I feature is a different color than the exterior of my home.
+The downstairs is open concept and that poses some decorating challenges.!
 I’ve written about some tricks to help you here Decorating Dilemma: Solutions for Open Concept Floor Plans

-The open concept includes seeing from the foyer straight through to my screened porch.
-My kitchen has double doors right out to the porch.
-A GREAT entertainment space!
-The color of my porch became very important to complete the look of my home decor.
+The open concept includes seeing from the foyer straight through to the screened porch.
+In addition, the kitchen has double doors open to the porch, which makes it A GREAT entertainment space!
+The color of the porch became very important to complete the look of my home decor.

 Are you a rule follower?
 I confess I am in most of my life and walk a straight line, but in decorating I believe in breaking the rules.
 Personalizing your space means you should break the rules from time to time.
 That’s what creates an eclectic and a unique-to-you home.
 I’m a big fan of that!

 Normally, homeowners keep the screened porch or patio the same color as their home – like I did.
 Why, because we have to?
 I’m here to tell you to break that rule unless you have an exterior color that works with the interior of your home, but usually that’s not the case.
 What if you have a red siding house, but your interior colors are in shades of green and white?
 You don’t want to be celebrating Christmas all year!

 That brings me to my home and why I sought out something different.
 I love the exterior color, which is a dark grayed blue with black shutters and white trim.
 It’s the perfect mix for my double porch Charleston styled home.